gehoumi/terraform-azurerm-marketplace-linux-vm/README.md

 ```bash
 accept_marketplace_agreement = false
 ```
-Alternatively, you can revoke the acceptance later when you are with the vm with the `az vm image terms cancel` command.
-The acceptance applies to the entirety of your Azure Subscription.
+Alternatively, you can revoke the acceptance later when you are done with the vm.
+Use `az vm image terms cancel` command.
 Example:

 ```bash